AlecDrosu/web_project_4/README.md

 Have fun with JavaScript!

 This is the finished product.
 (After sprint 6), the JavaScript was more complicated but it works well.
 I can't find any problems besides maybe color discrepencies, but those would be easy to fix.
-Overall the JavaScript was very frustrating, but was als very fun :)
+Overall the JavaScript was very frustrating, but was also very fun :)

 **Changes After Review 1**: